-Great news!
-You're going to have a baby.
-You're excited ... ecstatic; but then, fear sets in.
-Your neighbors eleven year old son was just arrested for selling drugs.
-Gunfire and sirens blast out your dreams of life and lullabys.
-You recall your neighbor telling you, not long ago, "My son would never do that; I'll tan his hide, and he knows it."
+When your eleven year old son's best friend gets arrested for selling drugs, the fear that dealers might try to influence your son into doing their bad deeds keeps you up most nights.
+On the rare occasion, you fall asleep at a decent hour, gunfire and sirens blast you awake.
+You recall your neighbor telling you not long ago, "My son would never do that; I'll tan his hide, and he knows it."
 He might have known it; but obviously, that didn't stop him.
 So what do you do?
-How can you be sure that you won't be talking to a public defender twelve years down the line.
+How can you be sure that you won't be talking to a public defender in a week, a month, or a year?

 Give your child security through a regular routine.